64kramsystem/geet/README.md

 ![Issue creation editing screenshot](/extra/issue_editing.png?raw=true)

-More advanced issue creation, with labels and assignees:

-    $ geet issue create --labels bug,wip --assignees johncarmark

-After creation, the issue page will be automatically opened in the default browser.

-### Using menus for options selection

-Geet supports selecting options (labels, collaborators, etc.), using the `-` parameter:

-    $ geet issue create --labels -

-This will show a menu like the following:
+Labels, milestone and assignees will be asked with menu selection:

     Please select the label(s): (Use arrow keys, press Space to select and Enter to finish, and alphanumeric/underscore characters to filter)
     ‣ ⬡ bug
       ⬡ enhancement
       ⬡ not_an_issue
       ⬡ requires_design
-      ⬡ technical_debt
-      ⬡ top_priority
-      ⬡ ux

-Typing alphanumeric keys and underscore will enable filtering:

-    Please select the label(s): (Filter: "b")
-    ‣ ⬡ bug
-      ⬡ technical_debt

-When a filter is active, use `Backspace` to cancel the last character, and `Canc` to reset it.
+Labels, milestone and assignees can be directly specified with the respective parameters:

+    $ geet issue create --labels bug,wip --assignees johncarmark --milestone 1.0

+After creation, the issue page will be automatically opened in the default browser.

 ### Create a PR (with label, reviewers, and assigned to self)